nigel-edwards/nigel-django/notes.md

 # These are my Django Notes

-These are notes from the LinkIn Learning course "[Learning Django]()" by Caleb Smith.
+These are notes from the LinkIn Learning course "[Learning Django](https://www.linkedin.com/learning/learning-django-2)" by Caleb Smith.

 [Install Python](https://www.python.org/downloads/) 3.9.6
-Install django pip install --user django==3.0.3 best installed as admin
+Install Django pip install --user django==3.0.3 best installed as admin

 Create new project
 1. navigate to project directory in terminal